 Knowing what your strengths are can be one of the most valuable things to learn for your business.
-Maybe you are great at Internet Marketing, but on the phone or in person, you don’t have the strongest…”People skills”.
-And that’s ok, but rapport building is a hugely important skill to have in your back pocket.
-So I’m going to give you a few tips that I’ve picked up along the way that will help you build Grade-A rapport with clients, potential clients or just your contacts in general.
+Maybe you are great at Digital Marketing, but on the phone or in person, you don’t have the strongest… “people skills”.
+And that’s ok!
+But rapport building is a hugely important skill to have in your back pocket, so I’m going to give you a few tips that will help you build Grade-A rapport with clients, potential clients, or just your contacts in general.

-Keep in mind, this is coming from someone who was deathly afraid to speak in front of an audience, who couldn’t look anyone in the eye while having a conversation and who was plain afraid to put herself “out there” for success…
+Keep in mind, this is coming from someone who was deathly afraid to speak in front of an audience, who couldn’t look anyone in the eye while having a conversation, and who was afraid to put herself “out there” for success…

 Amber’s Tips for Building Rapport with Clients:

 - When I was working my first sales job selling Cutco Cutlery, I was taught to always try and build 10 minutes of rapport with each customer BEFORE starting my presentation.
-I drove out to the customer’s house (always the nicest housewives, and I was invited, btw) and felt it was my duty (and challenge) to keep the conversation going.
+I drove out to the customer’s house (I was invited, btw) and felt it was my duty – and challenge – to keep the conversation going.

-I asked questions such as how long they’ve lived in this house, I would look at pictures in their home and ask about their family, I would ask what they do for a living and how they came to do that, etc. People love talking about their kids, home and pets – they could talk forever, so I let them for a while to build that relationship of trust, then started my demonstration.
-I truly believe building rapport attributed to me 85% closing ratio (25% above company average).
-Building rapport can help increase your closing ration and average order!
+I asked questions such as how long they’d lived in this house, I would look at the pictures in their home and ask about their family, I would ask what they do for a living and how they came to do that, etc. People love talking about their kids, home, and pets – they could talk forever, so I let them for a while to build that relationship of trust, then started my demonstration.
+I truly believe building rapport attributed to my 85% closing ratio (25% above the company average).
+Building rapport can help increase your closing ratio and average order!

-Every day I strive to achieve A+ customer service to my clients.
-I am genuinely happy and helpful on the phone, I respond to emails very quickly, I don’t complain to them, I make each client feel confident that I can handle anything.
-And I can. 🙂
+Every day, I strive to achieve A+ customer service to my clients.
+I am genuinely happy and helpful on the phone, I respond to emails very quickly, I don’t complain, and I make each client feel confident that I can handle anything.
+And guess what?
+I can. 🙂